-Health Training Get your whole body healthy - so that it performs as nature intended.
-This site contains nudity, in a healthy, naturalistic way - purely to help men that may needlessly be suffering with erection problems.
+Health Training for your body & mind to perform as nature intended - contains naturalistic nudity, purely to help men that may needlessly suffer erection problems

 The Male Pelvic Floor can be thought of in a similar way to the chest diaphragm, yet has a lot more functions.